 usual meeting routine.

-General meetings in the main (large) hall start at 20:00 with the bookstall and library available for browsing from 19:15 onwards.
+General meetings in the main (large) hall start at 20:00 with the bookstall and computer advice available from 19:15 onwards.
 A sound system is in use in the large hall.
 There is no 'General' meeting in either August or December.

 Computer meetings take place in the side (small) hall and start at 19:30 - these are flagged with an asterisk below.